 What businesses need medical coding software programs?

-Shortly speaking, if a business does anything with healthcare billing, tracks quality, or analyzes care, it needs medical coding.
+Shortly speaking, if a business does anything with healthcare billing, tracks quality, or analyzes care, it needs medical coding software programs or related coding workflows.
 Among them are:

 Three types of medical coding